agill9913/Password-Manager/README.md

 - As a user, I want to be able to edit the site information saved to my account
 - As a user, I want to be able to delete any credentials and sites that I have saved to my account
 - As a user, I want to be able to have more than one account (for cases like family shared computers)

+*Phase 2*
+- As a user, I want to have my data save and encrypt when I log out
+- As a user, I want to have my data load automatically and decrypt when I log in